opensearch-project/documentation-website/_tuning-your-cluster/opensearch-benchmark/install-osb.md

 ## Hardware considerations

 OpenSearch Benchmark can be used to deploy OpenSearch nodes for testing.
-If you intend to leverage this functionality in your environment, then you will need to install OpenSearch Benchmark directly on each host where you plan to deploy an OpenSearch node.
-Additionally, you must configure each host for OpenSearch.
-See [Installing OpenSearch]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/index/) for guidance about important host settings that you must change.
+If you intend to use OpenSearch Benchmark to deploy nodes in your environment, then you will need to install OpenSearch Benchmark directly on each host in the cluster.
+Additionally, you must configure each host in the cluster for OpenSearch.
+See [Installing OpenSearch]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/index/) for guidance about important host settings you should review.

 You should also think about which workloads you want to run.
 To see a list of default workload specifications for OpenSearch Benchmark, visit the [opensearch-benchmark-workloads](https://github.com/opensearch-project/opensearch-benchmark-workloads) repository on GitHub.
 As a general rule, make sure that the OpenSearch Benchmark host has enough free storage space to store the compressed data and the full decompressed data corpus once OpenSearch Benchmark is installed.